Hybrid PDE-ODE Models for Efficient Simulation of Infection Spread in Epidemiology: Full-PDE Model

 \subsection{Model Equations}

-We consider a spatial spreading model of SEIR type in a domain $\Omega\subset\R^2$.
-We employ a reaction-diffusion equation modeling both the SEIR dynamics and spatial diffusion of infectious.
+We consider a spatial spreading model of SEIR type in a domain $\Omega\subset\R^2$, inspired by the following papers \cite{Quelle5,viguerie2020diffusion}.
+We employ a reaction-diffusion equation modeling both the SEIR dynamics and spatial diffusion of infectious individuals.
 The choice of the SEIR model is motivated by its ability to capture the essential stages of disease progression (susceptible, exposed, infectious, and removed), providing a detailed and realistic framework for understanding the dynamics of disease transmission within a population.

 Let $s,e,i,r:\Omega\times[0,T]\to\R$ denote the fraction of population density of susceptible, exposed, infectious, and removed (recovered and immune or deceased) subjects, such that $s+e+i+r=1$.
-Their evolution is given as
+Their evolution is given by

 with $0<n \in L^\infty(\Omega)$ denoting the given population density and $\nu$ being the unit outer normal to $\Omega$.
+These equations (\ref{PDE-model}) represent the fractional densities of the population in each group, postulated directly without first formulating equations for the total population sizes.
 The diffusion coefficient $D>0$ describes the spatial mixing of the subpopulations and may, in general, depend on the spatial position.
-The constants $\beta_e > 0$ and $\beta_i > 0$ describe the infection rates and $\phi_e$ and $\phi_i$ the recovery rates.
+The constants $\beta_e > 0$ and $\beta_i > 0$ describe the infection rates, while the recovery rates are represented by $\phi_e$ and $\phi_i$.
 The rate of becoming infectious is denoted as $\sigma$.
 A description of the parameters can be found in Table \ref{table: parameters}.
 The homogeneous Neumann boundary conditions ensure that the fractions add up to one for all times.

 The Allee effect plays a crucial role in (cell) population biology, explaining the positive correlation between per capita growth rate and (cell) population density \cite{Johnson2019Cancer,KumarSinha+2023Dynamics}.
 It can be expressed as $(1-A/n)$, where $A$ represents the Allee threshold.
 If the population density $n$ falls below this threshold $A$, the net growth rate becomes negative, indicating potential extinction.
 As the population density approaches the threshold, growth slows down but remains positive.
 Once the population density surpasses the threshold, the Allee effect diminishes, making it practically irrelevant when $A \ll n$.
 In \cite{Quelle5,viguerie2020diffusion}, the Allee effect was instead used to model the infection rate as a function of population density, where it represents a lower transmission probability in less densely populated regions.
 This can simply be referred to as a nonlinear infection rate \cite{TURNES2014epidemic} and is similar to incidence functions \cite{Quelle3}.
 The influence of population density on the infection rate is controversial \cite{Bhadra2020Impact,Hamidi2020Density,Wong2020Spreading}.
 Nevertheless, we adopt the effect and bound it from below by $\nicefrac{1}{3}$.
 This ensures that the effect is at most three times lower in sparsely populated areas than in regions with high population density.
 To enforce the lower bound, we apply a shift $n_0$ in the Allee term.
 We choose $n_0$ such that the factor is bounded from below